Beverage can manufacturing plant

 Crown Holdings opened a new beverage can plant in Nichols in Tioga County, New York, US, in May 2017.
 The new plant is the industry’s first greenfield facility in the country in more than two decades.

 Crown already operates 15 can manufacturing facilities in North America, producing aluminium cans ranging in sizes between 7.5oz and 16oz, as well as beverage can ends.

-Built with a $150m investment, the new beverage can plant will help Crown meet the growing demand from beverage companies for specialty cans of different sizes.
+Built with a $150m investment, the new beverage can plant enables Crown to meet the growing demands of beverage companies for speciality cans of different sizes.

-The manufacturing plant generated approximately 550 jobs during construction and is expected to generate more than 160 new full-time jobs in the region by 2018.
+The manufacturing plant generated approximately 550 jobs during construction and is currently employing more than 160 people.

 Located in the southern part of the Tioga County, Crown’s new plant site in Nichols was chosen for its economic and logistical advantages.

-The new plant occupies an area of 533,853ft² on a 40.66-acre site.
+The new plant occupies a 533,853ft² area on a 40.66-acre site.
 It includes 375,000ft² of manufacturing area and 150,000ft² of warehouse space for holding finished products, and office space.
 Equipped with two manufacturing lines, the plant has the capacity to produce 7,000 cans a minute.

 Construction works on the plant began in December 2015, with first line commencing operations in January 2017.
 The second production line was completed in April 2017.